MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/enable-self-diagnostics.md

 ### Self-diagnostics for App Service Web App in Linux

-1. On your local computer, create a file and name it *ApplicationInsightsDiagnostics.json*.
+1. On your local computer, create a file and name it to *ApplicationInsightsDiagnostics.json*.
 2. Edit the file and add the following content:

     ```json